-The relative calm in the social structure that seems to have contributed to the successful 2020 breeding season has not continued in 2021.
-The death of the Perch Island female by a boat strike in 2020 and the death of the Perch Island male in 2021 have destabilized much of the western part of the lake.
-Also, the failure of the territorial female to return to Moultonborough Bay in 2021 (for unknown reasons) has caused instability in that territory, with spillover effects in neighboring territories.
-The result of this instability has been much more fighting among loons on Squam in 2021, with these territorial intrusions likely contributing to at least one nest failure.
-Intruding loons may also have been a contributing factor in the loss of a chick, although clear evidence is not available in this case.
-The degree of intrusions and fighting among Squam's loons in 2021 has provided dramatic evidence of the effects of adult mortality on the wider Squam loon population.
+The relative calm in the social structure that seems to have contributed to a successful 2020 breeding season did not continue in 2021 or 2022.
+The death of the Perch Island female by a boat strike in 2020 and the death of the Perch Island male in 2021 destabilized much of the western part of the lake.
+The result of this instability was much more fighting among loons on Squam in 2021 and 2022, with territorial intrusions causing the death of three chicks and possibly contributing to the loss of two other chicks and at least two (possibly three) nest failures between the two years.
+The degree of intrusions and fighting among Squam's loons in 2021-2022 provided dramatic evidence of the effects of adult mortality on the wider Squam loon population.

 The evidence from the decline of loons on Squam Lake and an earlier decline on Lake Umbagog suggests that recovery will take time.
 LPC has learned from both of these events that perturbations to the system cast a long shadow over a loon population, which would be expected in a long-lived bird like a loon.
-While the causes of the declines of the loon population on Umbagog are unknown and the adult population there has not recovered, in the last two years, productivity of the remaining pairs of loons on Umbagog has finally begun to recover.
+While the causes of the declines of the loon population on Umbagog are unknown and the adult population there has not recovered, in the last four years, productivity of the remaining pairs of loons on Umbagog has finally begun to improve.
 As would be expected in a complex biological system, the experience of loons on Umbagog and Squam are not directly comparable, but the example of Umbagog suggests that, with time and supportive management, Squam's loons can recover.
+And on

-And on Squam, we understand much better the impacts of human activities on the decline of the loon population and how we can work together to help the population recover.
+Squam, we understand much better the impacts of human activities on the decline of the loon population and how we can work together to restore the loon population.